Sayanmaity2003/Churn-Preditor-App/README.md

 ## 🌐 Deployment

 The model has been deployed using **Streamlit**, allowing users to:
-- Enter custom feature inputs.
+- Upload custom feature inputs of csv/.xlxs file.
 - Receive churn predictions in real-time.

 🔗 **Live Demo:** [Insert your deployed Streamlit app URL here]